tlovett1/feed-pull/readme.txt

 permalink that you can map to the post GUID.
 GUID's allow the plugin to determine if a piece of content has already been syndicated or not.

+= Atom Feeds and Custom Namespaces =
+Sometimes feeds make use of prefixes on certain elements.
+This happens for a variety of reasons; one is to avoid conflicts.
+Prefixes should have a namespace defined somewhere using an "xmlns" attribute.
+Feed Pull lets you define custom namespaces.
+This feature is advanced and not needed in most cases.

+However, certain feeds, like the Atom feeds outputted by WordPress define a document level namespace without a prefix.
+This is totally fine except it makes XPath queries difficult.
+Feed Pull should automatically detect if this situation is happening and create a namespace with the prefix "default" and the url "http://www.w3.org/2005/Atom".
+You should use the prefix in your XPath queries.
+For example, instead of "//feed/entry", your query should be "//default:feed/default:entry".
+Instead of "title" in your field map, your query should probably be "default:title".

+You can learn more about namespaces here: [http://www.w3schools.com/xml/xml_namespaces.asp](http://www.w3schools.com/xml/xml_namespaces.asp)

 == Changelog ==
 = 0.1.5 =
 Custom namespacing